disposedtrolley/ImageRecognition/README.md

 # ImageRecognition
 An attempt at recognising the position and distance of green objects in an image.

-Run FollowTest to get started.
+Run FollowTest and hold a green object up to your webcam to get started.